 A surefire way to protect your home from potential flood damage is to elevate it to the required Flood Protection Elevation, shortly referred to as FPE.
 Currently, there are several retrofitting methods for flood prevention that allow homeowners to lift their houses above potential flood levels.
 Retrofitting your home for flood prevention can be quite expensive but well worth it, as it can literally save your entire home and belongings in case of a flood.
-Even if your home is affected by flood, elevation can reduce the extent or severity of potential water damage as well as the cost of your flood insurance.
+Even if your home is affected by a flood, elevation can reduce the extent or severity of potential water damage as well as the cost of your flood insurance.
 In addition to retrofitting your home, you may consider installing check valves, which can stop floodwaters from backing up into your home’s drains.
-Additionally, you could seal your lower level walls with waterproofing compounds and install barriers to prevent floodwaters from entering your home.
+Additionally, you could seal your lower-level walls with waterproofing compounds and install barriers to prevent floodwaters from entering your home.

 Things to Do During a Flood

 Protecting yourself, your family, and your pets is the most important thing during a flood.
 But you can also minimize property damage by implementing some emergency flood-proofing measures.
 The first thing you need to do is to keep an eye on the weather, as flash flooding can occur at any time.
 Listen to the radio or television while preparing to evacuate.
 In case of a potential flash flood, don’t wait for instructions to move to a safe location.
 If you have time, shut off utilities, close storm shutters, secure valuables to a safe place, and bring outdoor objects indoors.
 If floodwaters rise around your car or home, don’t try to walk or swim through moving waters.
 Abandon your car or home and move to higher ground if you can do so safely.